Chart Color Schemes

 Golden Grove's health indicators show below-average results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.

-The level of common health conditions among the general population is somewhat typical but higher than the national average among older cohorts.
-Private health cover stands at approximately 54% of the total population (~5,592 people), slightly leading the average SA2 area.
-The most prevalent medical conditions are arthritis and mental health issues, affecting 9.5 and 8.4% of residents respectively.
-Conversely, 65.2% of residents declare themselves completely clear of medical ailments compared to 67.9% across Greater Adelaide.
+The level of common health conditions among residents is somewhat typical but higher than the national average among older cohorts.
+Private health cover stands at approximately 54% of the total population (~5,579 people), slightly above the average SA2 area rate.
+The most prevalent medical conditions are arthritis (affecting 9.5% of residents) and mental health issues (8.4%).
+Conversely, 65.2% of residents report being completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
 Health outcomes among the working-age population are broadly typical.
-The area has 22.8% of residents aged 65 and over (2,380 people), higher than Greater Adelaide's 19.3%.
+The area has a higher proportion of seniors aged 65 and over at 23.1%, with 2,406 people falling into this category, compared to Greater Adelaide's 19.2%.
 Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health